 For pork we currently run two batches a year.
 One batch that is ready for pickup in late spring and summer and another that is ready for pickup in late fall.
-We try to keep ground beef, stew beef, soup bones, chicken and eggs in stock.

 We will not split orders up, whatever size order you place with us is the size order you will receive.
 If you want to receive two quarters you’ll have to order two quarters.
 If you want to order a half but need it split into quarters we require you split it up yourself once you get it.

 All meat is vacuum sealed in clear freezer plastic wrap and each cut is labeled.
 The meat is then immediately frozen to preserve quality.
 All meat will be frozen when you pick it up.
 It can be stored in a zero degree or below deep freezer, preferably not frost free, for up to a year.